Uncommon-Curiosity/Lens-Lexicon/README.md

 ## 🎁 Final Notes & Community

-✅ You've given your photo library superpowers: search by concepts like "mountain," "snow," or "wedding" for iPhone HEIC photos without manual tagging.
 ✅ Everything stays local on your Mac.
 No uploads, no tracking.

 ### Need Help?